Joint Injection Therapy

 For more information, you can always discuss the injection therapy options with your ARBDA Rheumatologist.

-One treatment option for osteoarthritis of the knee can be replacing some of the fluid lost over time during aging with a synthesized version of the same fluid.
-These viscous lubricating medicine may help to relieve pain for between 6-12 months.
+One treatment option for osteoarthritis of the knee can be replacing some of the fluid lost over time with a synthesized version of the same fluid.
+This lubricating medicine may help to relieve pain for between 6-12 months, often with just a single injection.

-One of the newest treatments available to combat Osteoporosis are biologically targeted medicines that are injected under the skin (also called, “subcutaneously”) and work at the cellular level.
+One of the newest treatments available to combat Osteoporosis are biologically targeted medicines that are injected under the skin (also called, “subcutaneous injections”) and work at the cellular level.

 If you have osteoporosis, feel free to discuss these options with your ARBDA Rheumatologist.